 Open source FPS with Apollo GraphQL — GeoStrike (Alpha)

-TLDR: We’ve built a multiplayer shooter and used Apollo’s GraphQL subscriptions to keep game state in sync at a very high frequency.
-Here’s our impressions!
-Tools used: Angular-cesium, Apollo Angular, CesiumJS, Angular Go Play: geo-strike.com
+TLDR: We've built a multiplayer shooter and used Apollo's GraphQL subscriptions to keep game state in sync at a very high frequency.
+Here's our impressions!
+Tools used: Angular-cesium (opens in a new tab), Apollo Angular (opens in a new tab), CesiumJS (opens in a new tab), Angular (opens in a new tab) Go Play: geo-strike.com (opens in a new tab)

 Well, to put it simply, because we can!

-Instead of working hard on creating a special serializable, efficient but also unreadable, strict and esoteric binary protocol, we decided on going with the well defined, readable and flexible GraphQL based API, and improve on it, if needed.
+Instead of working hard on creating a special serializable, efficient but also unreadable, strict and esoteric binary protocol, we decided on going with the well-defined, readable and flexible GraphQL based API, and improve on it, if needed.

 Turns out we can manage synchronization of player positions, state and actions across all clients quite easily!